-- Have a known history of hypersensitivity to oxaliplatin - Are breast-feeding, - Have myelosuppression prior to starting first course, as evidenced by baseline neutrophils <2x109 /1 And/or platelets count <100x109 /1 - Have a peripheral sensitive neuropathy with functional impairment prior to first course, - Have a severely impaired renal function (creatinine clearance less than 30 ml/min) (see section 5.2:"Pharmacokinetic properties").
+- have a known history of hypersensitivity to oxaliplatin or to any of the excipients listed in section 6.1. - are breast-feeding. - have myelosuppression prior to starting first course, as evidenced by baseline neutrophils $< 2 \ge 10^9$ /l and/or platelet count $< 100 \ge 10^9$ /l. - have a peripheral sensitive neuropathy with functional impairment prior to first course. - have a severely impaired renal function (creatinine clearance less than 30 ml/min) (see section 5.2).